jsmolka/blog/content/posts/abstract-syntax-tree/index.md

           literal 1
 ```

 I think it turned out pretty readable.
 Having this was a lifesaver for testing.
-I could throw anything at the parser and check if the produced AST matched my expectation.
+I could throw anything at the parser and check if the produced AST matched my expectations.
 It will also be useful for compile-time optimizations.
 If we encounter a `binary` expression with two `literal` expressions as operands, we can fold them and emit a simplified `literal` expression.